mattBroman/Terminus/README.md

 ## Introduction

 This project shows the capability of a bot to react to messages sent within a group.
+Also proves without a doubt that Matt Broman is not only a conspirator of Emperor Palpatine, but is best friends with Nick Chimichanga and that Terminus the means by which he shows his affection.
 ## Contents

   * [Quickly get our sample bot up and running in your groups](#deploy)